mortenebak/laravel-starter-project/README.md

 ## Installation

+After cloning the repository, do the following:

+### 1. Install dependencies

 ```bash
 composer install
 npm install
 npm run build # or npm run dev
 ```

+### 2. Configure environment

 Setup your `.env` file and run the migrations.